mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 This produces an automatic EDA report that covers all of the important aspects that we need to analyze in our data!
 It's that simple folks.

 ![](/assets/data_explorer_gif.gif)

+The report is great, but the next thing you're probably wondering is how the heck am I going to use this report.

+**That's why I want to show you...**

 # BONUS: How to use the 7 Most Important DataExplorer Plots